 Solid, dependable and happily married to Jackie for 50 years, "Jim," portrayed by Alun Armstrong, is bemused by modern parenting and epitomizes old-school male values.
 He loves his wife, son Paul, daughter-in-law Ally and his grandchildren, but can obviously never tell them.

 Armstrong is truly no stranger to television.
-He has appeared in miniseries such as Prime Suspect 1973 and Dark Angel.
-He has had recurring roles in New Tricks and Garrow’s Law for the BBC, as well as Bleak House, based on the Charles Dickens novel of the same name.
+In addition to his role as “Jim” in FX’s Breeders, he has appeared in Prime Suspect 1973 and Dark Angel.
+He has had recurring roles in New Tricks and Garrow’s Law for the BBC, as well as Bleak House, based on the Charles Dickens’ novel of the same name.
 Further television credits include Downton Abbey, Penny Dreadful, Married… with Children and Frontier alongside Jason Momoa.

 Armstrong took part in the National Youth Theatre summer program early in his career and went on to study fine arts and Newcastle University.
 He currently resides in London.